This is a list of all the things that I use to be productive day-to-day. It's inspired by this page.

 I switched back to Affinity after not using Adobe for months.
 The Adobe early termination fee reinforced why I don't want to use Adobe software.

-Website: VSCode
+Website: Zed

 Website: Namecheap